 #20 Make Christmas Cards

-Handmade Christmas cards will always be a favourite with grandparents and aunts and uncles and they are so simple to make.
-You could make Footprint and Handprint Cards like our Reindeer and Christmas Tree.
+Handmade hand and footprint Christmas cards will always be a favourite with grandma, granddad and aunts and uncles and they are so simple to make.
+You could make Footprint Reindeer and Handprint Tree Cards.
 Or how about using some shapes and pompoms and create some really simple handmade Christmas Tree Christmas Cards.

 #21 Deliver your Christmas Cards